 It took me a long time to get my road travel fears under control.
-Our driving even improved as we learned that we managed to stay nicely in the center of our own lane NOT when the driver looked at the line painted on the road immediately at our side (which resulted in constant adjustments and a jerky ride), but by looking to the horizon where the road was headed.
-Even if the road followed a long bend, by looking to where it headed, the car seemed to naturally stay beautifully in the center of the lane.
-I discovered that by looking ahead to what I wanted and where I wanted to be (literally as well as figuratively), I was implementing a powerful method for not just dealing effectively with my fears, but for actually achieving successfully the results I was after.
+Our driving improved as we learned that we stayed nicely in the center of our own lane NOT by looking at the line painted on the road at our side (which resulted in constant adjustments and a jerky ride), but by looking to the horizon where the road was headed.
+Even if the road followed a long bend, by looking to where it disappeared on the horizon, the car seemed to naturally stay in the center of the bending lane.
+I discovered that by looking to what I wanted and where I wanted to be (literally, as well as figuratively), I was implementing a powerful method for not just dealing with my fears, but for achieving the results in life I wanted.
 What a wonderful lesson to learn.
-Until one day when I realized the lessons from this analogy ran even deeper than I realized…

 As one man named Alma taught his son: “The way is prepared, and if we will look we may live forever … Yea, see that ye look to God and live.”
 (Alma 37:46-47) Originally published December 20,2009

 Latest posts by Leslie Householder (see all)